swiftlang/swift-evolution/proposals/0004-remove-pre-post-inc-decrement.md

 ## Introduction

-The increment/decrement operators in Swift were added very early in the development of Swift, as a carry over from C.  These were added without much consideration, and haven't been thought about much since then.
+The increment/decrement operators in Swift were added very early in the development of Swift, as a carry-over from C.  These were added without much consideration, and haven't been thought about much since then.
 This document provides a fresh look at them, and ultimately recommends we just remove them entirely, since they are confusing and not carrying their weight.